 - Molecular pharmacology

 Applicants must meet all the following eligibility criteria:

 - Enrolled in their first year of graduate medical training

 - Be in good standing with their academic program at the time of application

 - A U.S. citizen or a U.S. permanent resident

 Limited funding is available to support stipends for select applicants to the summer program.
 Twenty funded internships (15 medical student and 5 PA student) are awarded based on the qualifications of applicants and criteria required by our outside funding sources.
+The subsistence allowance for the eight week program is $3200 which is paid in four bi-weekly check installments over the course of the program.
 Applicants who are not offered a paid internship due to eligibility criteria and limited availability of program funds may be offered an unpaid internship.

 Accommodations for Out-of-town Students

 Out-of-town students will have the option to live in Dugan Hall dormitory at Canisius College.
 Learn more about the living accommodations provided at Dugan Hall.